-Against the backdrop of the recent trend to establish international accounting standards, the Group has made quick and appropriate changes to its accounting standards for severance and retirement benefits, financial instruments, and other categories.
+Against the backdrop of the recent trend to establish international accounting standards, the Group has made quick and appropriate changes to its accounting standards and others.
 Even so, a significant change in accounting methods or tax systems could have a material impact on the Group's profits or losses.